yukang123/starter-hugo-academic/content/project/inference-acceleration-for-indecent-image-classification/index.md

 ---
 title: Inference acceleration for indecent image classification
 date: 2022-02-01T15:07:52.260Z
-summary: "Brief introduction: filtering indecent images on Internet by implementing a 6-class image classification task, the aim is to reduce the inference latency without sacrificing accuracy for further employment on edge devices."
+summary: "**Brief introduction:** filtering indecent images on the Internet by implementing a 6-class image classification task, the aim is to reduce the inference latency without sacrificing accuracy for further employment on edge devices.
+(Collaborating with China Mobile Research Institute)"
 draft: false
 featured: false
 tags: